zephyrproject-rtos/zephyr/doc/services/input/gpio-kbd.rst

 ``col-drive-inactive``, so that is only usable for matrixes with isolation diodes.

-16 bit row support
+16-bit row support
 ******************

-The driver uses an 8 bit datatype to store the row state by default, which limits the matrix row size to 8.
+The driver uses an 8-bit datatype to store the row state by default, which limits the matrix row size to 8.
 This can be increased to 16 by enabling the :kconfig:option:`CONFIG_INPUT_KBD_MATRIX_16_BIT_ROW` option.